 “Extramarital affair” is an entity that came into existence at the very time that the institution of marriage was formed.
 Only when there is marriage, can there be a relationship outside marriage!
 However, marriage by itself is not the cause of extramarital affairs.
-It is only when one fails to understand the true meaning of marriage, and enters into matrimony as a social custom, convention or a duty, that it can become the cause of extramarital affairs.
+It is only when one fails to understand the true meaning of marriage, and enters into matrimony as a social custom, convention or a duty, that it can become the cause of an extramarital affair.
 Marriage is ugly when it is merely an arrangement to fulfil the needs of each other.
 It cripples individuals, killing all possibilities of love, creativity and spiritual growth.
 Such a loveless tie destroys both the partners, cutting the wings of both, leaving them empty, unfulfilled and spiritually stunted.

 The meaning of marriage